 Serving as Executive Director of New York Common Pantry, Stephen Grimaldi works with senior staff and alongside the Board of Directors to develop programming that not only reduces hunger and poverty and increases nutrition outcomes for those the Common Pantry serves, but also promotes dignity and maximizes self-sufficiency using holistic and comprehensive approaches.
 As the Executive Director, Stephen is responsible for implementing policies and procedures and coordinating all fundraising activity to promote diversification and innovation.
-He represents the Pantry at the city, state and national level on issues that impact the people it serves, and is a member of the Food Bank for New York City’s Agency Advisory Board and its Advocacy Leadership Team.
+He represents the Pantry at the city, state and national level on issues that impact the people it serves, and was elected to the Food Bank for New York City's Strategy Council.

 Previously, Stephen was the Deputy Executive Director of Urban Pathways, where his duties included promoting and maintaining quality programming, supervising agency-wide operations, and fundraising.
 He also served Lenox Hill Neighborhood House as the Shelter Director of its Park Avenue Women’s Shelter and on its Homeless Outreach Team.
 Earlier in his career Stephen was the Social Services Director of a large housing organization in Brooklyn.